Configuration Management with Chef

 - You can configure a new app to suit its environment

 What are the main building blocks of Chef?

 - Chef has many layers: environment, node, role, cookbook

 - Chef groups the nodes within the boundaries of the environment

 - Role is a combination of one or more cookbooks.

-- Cookbooks consist of a combination of many recipes, template, and files.
+- Cookbooks consist of a combination of many recipes, templates, and files.

 Chef has 3 integral components:

 - Chef-client that manages the nodes

 - Workstation where system admin manages the chef-server and chef-client